-I should use a tripod in these weather conditions but in fact I don’t use it.
+I should use an iPhone tripod in these weather conditions but in fact I don’t use it.
 I always have my dog with me on a leash and he doesn’t give me a minute rest, so it’s very difficult or even impossible to use a tripod.

 I just try to stand still and shoot.
 I’m sure, with a tripod the quality of my photos would be better and I’d have less blurry results.
 So this would be my tip – if you have the time, use your tripod.
 It would definitely avoid much frustration!

 Let’s talk about photo apps.
 Are there any apps that you use for taking photos besides the native Camera app?

 A lot of your images have distressed textures applied to them in post-processing.
 What are your reasons for using textures and what kind of photos work best with this effect?